Artwork by Karen Fox Tarlton

 "Does that happen all the time?"
 I ask.
 "Photographers staring at your pussy?"

-"No." Natasha applies some neutral lipstick that lightens her lips, so they blend in with her skin.
+"No." Natasha applies some neutral lipstick, lightening her lips so they blend in with her skin.
 "Jerry likes to, though.
 He used to touch girls until a model charged him with sexual assault.
 She's not working anymore, though.
 She tells people she quit, but no one wanted to work with her after that."

 We go to the observation deck at the Empire State Building, where we take a selfie with the sky-line behind us.
 A hole exists where the two towers used to be.
 Some more tourists take a picture of Natasha, and I wonder why they do this.
 We go to the Met and leave some change in a cup for a homeless guy outside who's holding a sign saying he fought in Iraq.
 He looks too old to have fought in Iraq, but we leave him money anyway.